 Jim Tarbert, being older than both Darlene and I, is probably the best source of information about Grandview.
 He said:

 “Mom was sent to Grandview to work in the train depot there.
-She soon tired of that, and with the money I think mostly from selling the house and from wherever else, she bought the Candy Kitchen café in Grandview.
+She soon tired of that, and with the money I think mostly from selling the house (I believe he is referring to a house in Spokane that he lived in way before I was born), and from wherever else, she bought the Candy Kitchen café in Grandview.
 When she did that she sent for me, [Jim], as I had stayed in Spokane with Grandma.
-That was in 1943 and I was in the 3rd grade.
+That was in 1943 and I (Jim) was in the 3rd grade.
 Ole and Rex also came down and worked with her there.
 They later moved to Yakima and Rex drove the Arden Ice Cream truck and delivered all over the Yakima Valley all the way to Richland.
 I used to ride from Grandview to Richland and Pasco with him occasionally.

 Jim goes on to say, “In 1945 Mom sold out and bought another restaurant across the street.
 That was when your Dad and everyone else came home from the war.
 She married him after a while.
 He made a tavern out of the place after a long fight for a license, and then they sold that and bought into the Pastime Tavern back over next to where Mom’s original café was.”

-My earliest memories of the 1950’s include Eisenhower being President, Sputnik, black and white television. hula hoops and bomb shelters.
+My earliest memories of the 1950’s come long after the time Jim was talking about.
+I remember Eisenhower being President, Sputnik, black and white television. hula hoops and bomb shelters.
 I remember hearing the word “communists” and having no idea what it meant, very much like so many people to this day that toss the word around.
 It was a time of Elvis, Fabian, beatniks, Marilyn Monroe, and dance “crazes.”
 I’m not sure if The Twist and the Mashed Potato were late fifties or early sixties but I do know that I learned them all.

 Darlene was the true Elvis fan, although I was a fan too, in the late fifites and early sixties.
 My favorite star at the time was Jerry Lewis.
 I also loved The Three Stooges.
 It is strange how we laugh at different things when we are kids.
 Now Jerry Lewis and Stooges movies just seem obnoxious, but when I was a kid, they were hysterical.